-(Marchtrenk, 4 May 2022) Climate change drives the market for vehicles with alternative drives.
-With a delay, this will also have consequences for the spare parts market and its logistics.
-TGW Logistics Group recommends companies to create the conditions for the new era in due time with automation and digitalisation.
-Powerful technologies for a future that is increasingly hard to predict are available.
+(Marchtrenk, 4 May 2022) Climate change has driven the automotive market towards the use of alternative drives.
+Soon, this will also have consequences for the spare parts market and its logistics.
+TGW Logistics Group recommends that companies create the conditions for this new era now with automation and digitalization.
+Powerful technologies are available for a future that is increasingly hard to predict.

 Author: Erich Schlenkrich, Industry Manager Industrial & Consumer Goods

-At the moment, most cars in Germany have a combustion engine, but about 14 percent of the vehicles newly registered in 2021 have an all-electric drive.
-The share of electric vehicles almost doubled compared to the previous year.
-Electric, hybrid and hydrogen vehicles present car manufacturers and suppliers with enormous challenges: from program planning and the scheduling of production orders to an impending decrease in spare parts orders.
+At the moment, most cars in Germany have a combustion engine, but about 14 percent of the vehicles newly registered in 2021 have an all-electric drive—almost doubling the share of electric vehicles from the previous year.
+Electric, hybrid, and hydrogen vehicles present car manufacturers and suppliers with enormous challenges: from program planning and the scheduling of production orders to an impending decrease in spare parts orders.
 Some manufacturers and dealers have been making up to 70 percent of their profits this way.

-The triumph of e-mobility leads to a reduction in spare parts, because a combustion engine consists of more than 1,400 components, while an electric motor has only about 200.
-Furthermore, electric cars require fewer repairs on average, because they are constructed differently.
-However, fewer motor parts does not equal fewer logistics activities, at least not in the medium term.
+The triumph of electric vehicles leads to a reduction in spare part sales because a combustion engine consists of more than 1,400 components, while an electric motor has only about 200.
+Electric cars also require fewer repairs on average because they are constructed differently.
+However, fewer motor parts do not mean fewer logistics activities, at least in the medium-term.

-One reason is that cars in Europe are on average nine years old, which means that spare parts for electric cars sold today will only be needed in several years and until then, spare parts for combustion engines will dominate the market.
-Another reason is that current after sales logistics are way more complex than even one decade ago, because a parallel world of combustion engines, hybrid drives and electric models has been created.
-And parts for diesel- and gasoline-powered vehicles will be stocked for a long time: Many original equipment manufacturers (OEM) will keep them on stock for ten to 15 years after the end of production.
+One reason is that cars in Europe are on average nine years old, which means that spare parts for electric cars sold today won’t be needed for several years, and until then, spare parts for combustion engines will continue to dominate the market.
+Another reason is current after-sales logistics are more complex than even a decade ago because of this parallel world of combustion engines, hybrid drives, and electric models.
+Parts for diesel- and gasoline-powered vehicles will still need to be stocked for a long time: many original equipment manufacturers (OEM) keep them in stock for ten to fifteen years after the end of production.

-A high degree of unpredictability is another aspect that makes this topic so complex.
-Zero emissions does not mean zero problems.
-Many unanswered questions unsettle manufacturers and customers alike: Where will problems for the procurement of raw materials for battery production arise?
+A high degree of unpredictability is another aspect that makes this topic complex.
+Zero-emissions does not mean zero problems.
+Many unanswered questions unsettle manufacturers and customers alike.
+Where will problems for the procurement of raw materials for battery production arise?
 How is recycling going to be regulated?
 These are only two of many questions.
 Additionally, it is currently unclear what market share fossil fuels, e-fuels, LPG, hydrogen, and electricity will have in the next decade or two.

-Developments that are difficult to predict, more complex business deals, new services: Experts agree that this situation can only be resolved with automation and digitalisation.
-Admittedly, the situation will not change overnight, but sitting back and waiting is the wrong strategy.
-This is because spare parts for hybrid models will already be needed in three to four years.
-Given the realisation time of large automation projects, companies should lose no time.
-What is more: Digitalisation also allows competitors to launch retail platforms in the blink of an eye.
-If you cannot maintain your service level, you will lose customers, and winning them back is hard.
-High quality and fast delivery are still the be-all and end-all in this business.
-This is why high availability and agile logistics are more important than ever for manufacturers and dealers.
+Developments that are difficult to predict, more complex business deals, new services—experts agree that this situation can only be resolved with automation and digitalization.
+Admittedly, the market will not change overnight, but sitting back and waiting is the wrong strategy.
+In only three to four years, spare parts for hybrid models will be needed, which means, given the realization time of large automation projects, companies have little time to waste.
+Additionally, digitalization allows companies to launch retail platforms in the blink of an eye.
+If you cannot maintain your service level with competitors, you will lose customers.
+Winning them back is hard.
+Quality service and fast delivery are still the be-all and end-all in this business, which is why high availability and agile logistics are more important than ever for manufacturers and dealers.

-Another argument for automation is the increasing skills shortage.
-The situation will definitely become even more difficult, because demographic change cannot be stopped.
+Another argument for automation is the increasing labor shortage.
+The situation will continue to become even more difficult because demographic changes cannot be stopped.
 A high degree of automation helps companies to prepare for uncertain times.

-Whether you are a manufacturer or a supplier, you should keep an eye on new services.
-In Europe, for example, more and more spare parts specialists are also offering equipment and material for repair shops.
-In the USA, where money is usually made with large volumes, paid trainings and consultations for customers have become an extra source of income.
-Battery replacement, storage and repair will play a major role in the future.
-Even more training might be needed when not only lithium-ion batteries are used, but also other technologies for energy storage.
+Whether you are a manufacturer or a supplier, you should also keep an eye on new services.
+In Europe, for example, more and more spare parts specialists are offering equipment and material for repair shops.
+In the U.S., where profit generally comes from large volumes, paid trainings and consultations for customers have become an extra source of income.
+Battery replacement, storage, and repair will play a major role in the future.
+Even more training might be needed when not only lithium-ion batteries are used, but other technologies for energy storage exist.

-Another driver for the service business is the changed consumer behaviour.
-Back in the day, car enthusiasts could repair their own vehicles; some even had fun doing it.
+Another driver for the service business is the changed consumer behavior.
+Back in the day, car enthusiasts would repair their own vehicles; some even had fun doing it.
 Today, the products on four wheels are so complex that customers are hardly able or willing to repair them themselves.
-They expect their car to run more reliably than before thanks to preventive maintenance – and that help will arrive quickly at the click of a button on their smartphone if it comes down to it.
-Therefore, more and more manufacturers rely on self-diagnostic systems and preventive maintenance.
+They expect their car to run more reliably than ever before thanks to preventive maintenance, and they expect that more urgent help will arrive quickly at the click of a button on their smartphone if it comes down to it.
+As a result, more manufacturers are relying on self-diagnostic systems and preventive maintenance.

 TGW continually keeps a close eye on these developments and ensures that their findings are incorporated into their solutions.
-The best of the best on the market have already established a global logistics network, digital processes and a structured inventory management.
-They score with a high service level and fast delivery.
+The best of the best in the market have already established a global logistics network, digital processes, and structured inventory management—winning over customers with a high service level and fast delivery.

-With FlashPick®, TGW has a system in its portfolio that allows customers to adapt flexibly to different scenarios – and provides answers for the most important questions about efficiency and profitability.
-It is all about reacting to fluctuations in demand, a high service level and skills shortages.
-In practice, this means: Compared to other systems, express orders can be integrated into the daily business without problem.
+With FlashPick®, TGW has a system in its portfolio that allows companies to adapt flexibly to different scenarios and provides answers for the most important questions around efficiency and profitability.
+FlashPick® is all about reacting to fluctuations in demand, expectations for a high service level, and shortages in labor.
+In practice, this means, compared to other systems, express orders can be integrated into the daily business without problem.
 Only a few minutes pass from electronic order intake to the package being ready to ship.

 For maintenance and support, TGW uses modern tools such as data glasses that provide employees in the installation with information via a live stream.
 The digital maintenance management CMMS is state-of-the-art.
-Condition-based monitoring is also used.
-This means that sensors are used to acquire status data for important components and compare it to the empirical values in the centralised database.
-Maintenance models are then developed on the basis of this data.
+Condition-based monitoring is also used, meaning sensors are used to acquire status data for important components and compared to the empirical values in a centralized database.
+Maintenance models are then developed based on this data.

-Furthermore, TGW is working on making the handling of slow-moving items more efficient by means of the latest technology.
-These solutions are also very important for value added services, to offer users the highest degree of flexibility.
-The same applies to the customers and TGW: If you are prepared, you have an advantage in business.
+Furthermore, TGW is working on making the handling of slow-moving items more efficient by using the latest technology.
+These solutions are also very important for value added services, offering users the highest degree of flexibility.